The ICGA Data Visualization Platform

 • Details of investigators and institutional affiliation

-• Data requirements (type and scope)
+• Data requirements (type, scope, and access route requested)

 • Data management and security plan